-Red Hat OpenShift Container Storage provides two flavors:
+Red Hat OpenShift Data Foundation provides two options:

 This is a developer preview feature and is subject to developer preview support limitations.
 Developer preview releases are not intended to be run in production environments and are not supported through the Red Hat Customer Portal case management system.
 If you need assistance with developer preview features, reach out to the email@example.com mailing list and a member of the Red Hat Development Team will assist you as quickly as possible based on their availability and work schedules.

-This solution is designed to be deployed where latencies do not exceed 4 milliseconds round-trip time (RTT) between locations.
+This solution is designed to be deployed where latencies do not exceed 4 milliseconds round-trip time (RTT) between locations of the two zones residing in the main on-premise data centres.
 Contact Red Hat Customer Support if you are planning to deploy with higher latencies.

 To use the Arbiter stretch cluster,

-Must have minimum of five nodes in three zones where:
+You must have a minimum of five nodes across three zones, where:

-All nodes must be manually labeled with zone labels prior to cluster creation.
+All the nodes must be manually labeled with the zone labels prior to cluster creation.